 3.Unless you are looking to procure some unusual varieties or particularly large succulents, regular succulents are widely available in nurseries, garden centres and supermarkets for a couple of pounds – I’ve even bought a few from IKEA which cost around £2 each.

-4.Most succulents propagate well by so it won’t take too long if you are looking to increase the number you have, and you most certainly will want to have more of them.
+4.Most succulents propagate well so it won’t take too long if you are looking to increase the number you have, and you most certainly will want to have more of them.

 5.Your collection of succulents can be chosen from a huge range of waxy leaved, hairy leaved, spiky leaved, smooth leaved, stripy leaved, spotted leaved varieties and so the architectural combinations you put together will be as unique as you choose.